Viewing Room Main Site

 EDUCATION

-2007 Masters in Public Policy, Carnegie Mellon University, w/ honors, Pittsburgh, PA
+Masters in Public Policy, Carnegie Mellon University, Pittsburgh, PA

-2006 Bachelors in Design & Public Policy, Carnegie Mellon University, w/ honors, Pittsburgh, PA
+Bachelors in Design and Public Policy, Carnegie Mellon University, Pittsburgh, PA

 GROUP EXHIBITIONS